BOYS OF SUMMER TOURNAMENT RULES

 Rule 6- A team's roster must have a minimum of 12 players and a maximum of 25 players.
 Final rosters are due to the League President and posted on the league website by July 1.

 Rule 7- A player must sign a roster before playing in a league game.
 Once a player has signed a roster he becomes the property of that team unless he is released before June 30.
 The only exception is if a written waiver is given from the team and is approved by the league.
 All rosters are frozen on July 1.
 No players can be added without league consent.
 IE: Team has multiple injuries and needs to add players to honor the schedule and finish the season.
 Players cannot be rostered in the same division but can play in the same age group.
 There are no crossover games between the National and American Divisions in any age group.
 Thus, a player can play in both the National and American divisions.
 If a player's High School team is in the 17U Division, the player may be on the High School team's roster and Travel team's roster for the regular season but must officially declare one team for the postseason.
 All teams should carry proof age for all players.
 Photo will be required.
 Any player who is not on the team roster before July 1 is ineligible to participate.
 No players can be added after July 1 unless a waiver is granted in a special situation due to multiple injuries or unforeseen circumstances.
 A letter needs to be drafted and sent to the league office for review and a decision will be made by the executive board of directors.
-The player would still have to meet the eligibility requirements to make the playoffs.
 All players become free agents on September 1.

 Rule 9- All teams are responsible for field maintenance, including clean-up, repair and proper conduct.
 Judgment must be used in determining if a field is playable due to rain.
 Teams will be held financially responsible for damage caused to fields.
 Soft toss into fences is strictly prohibited and subject to paying for any damage.
 Violators of this rule will be ejected from the premises.